Zweihander-Main/hexchat_scripts/unhighlightChannels/README.md

 ## Todo

--   Nothing as of now.
-Open to suggestions!
+-   Add in more performant hook design as found in ignoreTextEvents
+-   Break up file into modules

 ## Available for Hire